manjaro/pacman-mirrors/docs/index.md

 #### `--default`
 This argument **only** have effect in conjunction with `-i/--interactive`.
 It forces pacman-mirrors to load the default mirror file and ignore any preset custom-mirrors file, thus allowing for reselecting mirrors for a new custom mirror file.
 The argument executes the ranking/randomizing when the selection of mirrors is done.

-#### `--no-update`
-This argument is tied to the `NoUpdate = True` setting in the config file.
-Pacman-mirrors will exit after parsing `pacman-mirrors.conf` and is only useful if you don't want the mirrorlist regenerated after a pacman-mirrors package upgrade.

 ### SYNC:
 ##### `-n`, `--no-mirrorlist`